Step 4. Enable Data Encryption

 At the Options step of the wizard, choose whether you want to encrypt backup files stored in the selected Amazon S3 bucket folder.

-If you have chosen an existing folder at the Settings step of the wizard, and if encryption is enabled for this folder at the repository level, you must provide the currently used password or encryption key to let Veeam Backup for AWS access this folder and add it as a backup repository.
+If you have selected an existing folder at the Settings step of the wizard, and if encryption is enabled for this folder at the repository level, you must provide the currently used password or an encryption key to let Veeam Backup for AWS access this folder and add it as a backup repository.
 You cannot change encryption settings while adding the repository.
 However, you will be able to edit the repository settings later.

 To enable encryption for the backup repository, do the following:

 - Click Edit Encryption Settings.

 - In the Encryption settings window, set the Enable encryption toggle to On.

 - Choose whether you want to use a password or an AWS Key Management Service (KMS) key to encrypt the backed-up data.
 For more information on encryption algorithms, see Backup Repository Encryption.

 - To use password encryption, select the Use password encryption option and specify a password that will be used to encrypt data.

 - To encrypt data using AWS KMS keys, select the Use KMS encryption key option and choose a KMS key from the Encryption key drop-down list.